timelesscode/SoulBinderV1/README.md

-blend shaman king with pokemon linear story driven for story replaable and roguelike randomize start area they dont get to pick which level they must unlock the nectvstage by beating the boss lr fulfilling a condition some levels make you go back and getbsomething or talk to someone who wasnt there before allow people to help and or mod easily and credit them
+blend shaman king with pokemon linear story driven for story replaable and roguelike randomize start area they dont get to pick which level; they must unlock the next stage old school by beating the boss or fulfilling a condition some levels make you go back and get something or talk to someone who wasnt there before allow people to help and or mod easily and credit them